iLawFD/Titanic-/README.md

 # Titanic-

-# The solution for this problelm is explained in the Notebook's markdown.
+# The solution for this problelm is explained in the Notebook's markdown along with my reasons.
 Make sure to check it out.